-Back on the southern bank, you can cross the modern Holmberg Bridge or switchback your way up the zig-zag sidewalk to the front steps of the Hunter Museum of American Art.
+To venture up to Bluff View, you can cross the modern Holmberg Bridge or switchback your way up the zig-zag sidewalk to the front steps of the Hunter Museum of American Art.
 If you don’t have time for a full tour of the museum, you can satisfy yourself by ooh-ing and ahh-ing over its outdoor artwork.

 Because of the Riverwalk’s many access points, including several parking lots along Amnicola Highway, you can make your time on the Riverwalk as long or short as you want.
 If you’re feeling ambitious, you can follow its entire length to the terminus at the Chickamauga Dam.
-Along the way, you’ll pass the Fishing Park and the Amnicola Marsh, and chances are you’ll encounter a variety of birds and other wildlife along the way.
+You’ll pass the Manker Patten Tennis Club, Scrappy Moore Field (where the Chattanooga Mocs Football Team practices), William G. Raoul Rowing Center, Fishing Park and Amnicola Marsh.
+Chances are you’ll encounter a variety of birds and other wildlife along the way.

 Food and Drinks